 Acupuncture

-Acupuncture is believed to help dogs with osteoarthritis by stimulating the body’s natural healing mechanisms.
-It can reduce inflammation, improve circulation and reduce pain associated with arthritis.
-Acupuncture may be combined with other treatments to maximize your dog’s benefit, such as medications or physical therapy.
+Acupuncture is believed to assist dogs with osteoarthritis by triggering the body’s natural healing mechanisms.
+It can mitigate inflammation, enhance circulation, and alleviate the pain associated with arthritis.
+It may be used with other treatments to maximize the benefits for your dog.
+While acupuncture cannot cure arthritic joints, it can considerably ease pain and enhance your pet’s overall mobility.

-• Release endorphins which are the body’s natural pain-relief hormones
+• Release endorphins, which are the body’s natural pain-relief hormones.

-• Improve the blood flow and promote circulation
+• Enhance blood flow and promote circulation.

 Adequan Injections